dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * static nested classes (called just static classes) - those declared with `static` keyword
 * instance nested classes (called just inner classes) - those declared without `static` keyword

-By default java expects every class to have it's own file and be declared `public` there.
+By default, java expects every class to have its own file and be declared `public` there.
 But you can declare many classes in single file (but only one that matches filename can be public).
-When you compile file with public class and it includes inner classes, java compile them into separate files.
+When you compile file with public class, and it includes inner classes, java compile them into separate files.
 ```java
 public class App {
     public class A {}